Engineering-Course/LIP_SSL/README.md

 ### Look into People (LIP) Dataset

-The SSL is trained and evaluated on our [LIP dataset](http://hcp.sysu.edu.cn/lip/) for human parsing.
-[Alternate Address](222.200.181.224/lip) Please check it for more model details.
+The SSL is trained and evaluated on our [LIP dataset](http://hcp.sysu.edu.cn/lip/) for human parsing ([Alternate Address](222.200.181.224/lip)).
+Please check it for more model details.

 ### Pre-trained models